UPPMAX/ticket_296259/README.md

 - [/] What is the history of the BAM file?
 Goal: reproduce problem on public BAM file

-The user will send me here script
+The user will send me her script

 - [x] I've creates an Issue at VarTrix: [Help find problematic file with error 'Failed to seek to offset'](https://github.com/10XGenomics/vartrix/issues/124)